danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 - Compute a hash over the content, place this hash in the message-digest attribute in the SignedAttributes type, and generate a signature on the SignedAttributes.

 The resulting signature does not commit to the presence of the SignedAttributes type, allowing an attacker to influence verification behaviour.
-An attacker can take a CMS signed message M which was originally signed with SignedAttributes present and remove the SignedAttributes, thereby crafting a new message M' that was never signed by the signer.
+An attacker can perform two different types of attacks:

+1. Take an arbitrary CMS signed message M which was originally signed with SignedAttributes present and remove the SignedAttributes, thereby crafting a new message M' that was never signed by the signer.
 M' has the DER-encoded SignedAttributes of the original message as its content and verifies correctly against the original signature of M.
+2. Let the signer sign a message of the attacker's choice without SignedAttributes.
+   The attacker chooses this message to be a valid DER-encoding of a SignedAttributes object.
+   He can then add this encoded SignedAttributes object to the signed message and change the signed message to the one that was used to create the messageDigest attribute within the SignedAttributes.
+   The signature created by the signer is valid for this arbitrary attacker-chosen message.

 This vulnerability was presented by Falko Strenzke at IETF 121 [LAMPS121] and is detailed in [Str23].

-Due to the limited flexibility of the forged message and the limited control the attacker has over it, the fraction of vulnerable systems can be assumed to be small but due to the wide deployment of the affected protocols, such instances cannot be excluded.
+Due to the limited flexibility of either the signed or the forged message in either attack variant, the fraction of vulnerable systems can be assumed to be small.
+But due to the wide deployment of the affected protocols, such instances cannot be excluded.

-TODO: do we need to describe the vulnerability more?

 # Conventions and Definitions